Shlomo Moussaieff (businessman): Antiquities collection

 Moussaieff was regarded as one of the foremost private collectors of antiquities of the Bible and ancient Near East.
 According to his own estimate, he owned 60,000 artefacts, specialising in ancient manuscripts and personal seals from the First and Second Temple periods.

 Since he was willing to pay large sums for antiquities that proved the historical authenticity of the Bible, antiquities experts believe that some fakes and forgeries crept into in his collection.
 In 2004 Moussaieff testified as a victim in a forgery trial involving the James Ossuary and the Jehoash Inscription.
-According to a blogpost by Hershel Shanks, Moussaieff had bought two ostraca (pottery shards with text written on them) from Oded Golan, one of the defendants in the trial; these purchases were also determined to be forgeries.
-In March 2012 the defendants were acquitted of the forgery charges.
+According to a blogpost by Hershel Shanks, Moussaieff had bought two ostraca (pottery shards with text written on them) from Oded Golan, one of the defendants in the trial; these purchases were also determined by the IAA to be forgeries.
+In March 2012, the defendants were acquitted of the forgery charges.
 Moussaieff was also involved in a seven-year lawsuit filed against him by the Republic of Iraq, accusing him of stealing artefacts from ancient Nineveh after the fall of Saddam Hussein.
 Though Moussaieff claimed he had bought the antiquities legitimately from a Swiss dealer, he returned them all to the Iraqi government to avoid undue publicity.

 Mandaic incantation bowls in the Moussaieff Collection include: